andymac-ai/aws-saa-c03/README.md

 <img src="https://github.com/cgrundman/aws-saa-c03/blob/main/images/EBSSnapshots.png" width="300"/>

-### EBS Snapshot Archive

-Snapshots can be moved to an "archive tier" that is 75% cheaper.
+EBS Snapshot Archive - Snapshots can be moved to an "archive tier" that is 75% cheaper.
 Takes 24 to 72 hours to restore.

-### Recycle Bin for EBS Snapshots

-Can be setup with rules to retain deleted EBS Snapshots to recover from accidental deletion.
+Recycle Bin for EBS Snapshots - Can be setup with rules to retain deleted EBS Snapshots to recover from accidental deletion.
 Rules specify retention time (1 day - 1 year).

-### FSR - Fast Snapshot Restore

-Forces full initialization of snapshot to have no latency on first use, but is very expensive.
+FSR (Fast Snapshot Restore) - Forces full initialization of snapshot to have no latency on first use, but is very expensive.

 ### <img src="https://github.com/cgrundman/aws-saa-c03/blob/main/icons/EBSVolumeTypes.png" width="50"/> EBS Volume Types